hth313/ladybug/doc/differences.rst

 Zero fill mode
 ==============

 With Ladybug, the zero fill mode does not indicate available digits above the current window if they are all zero.
-The HP-16C will always indicate that there is more to see, even if it just fill 0 digits.
+The HP-16C will always indicate that there is more to see, even if it only filled 0 digits.

-The reason for this difference is that it is believed that instantly knowing if there is anything non-zero to see outside the display is more useful, than to be constantly reminded that the word size is actually larger than what can be shown in a single display.
+The reason for this difference is that it is believed that instantly knowing if there is anything non-zero to see outside the display is more useful than to be constantly reminded that the word size is actually larger than what can be shown in a single display.

 .. index:: 1-complement mode, mode; 1-complement, signed mode